ermiry-com/py-cerver-docs/Response.md

 ---

-**http_response_create ()** creates a new http response with the specified status code.
+**http_response_create ()** creates a new HTTP response with the specified status code.
 Ability to set the response's data (body); it will be copied to the response and the original data can be safely deleted

 ``` python
 http_response_create (